Brett-Kennedy/DataConsistencyChecker/docs/api.md

         run_parallel: bool
             If set True, the tests will be run in parallel, which can reduce overall execution time.

+## check_data_quality_by_feature_pairs
+**check_data_quality_by_feature_pairs**(max_features_shown=30)

+      An alternative to check_data_quality().
+This runs similar (though fewer) tests on pairs of features and, for each test, presents a matrix indicating for what fraction of the rows a given relationship between the features holds true.

+        max_features_shown: int
+            Where there are many features, it can be infeasible to show a heatmap of all features.
+However, it may be useful to render a heatmap for the first features. max_features_shown specifies how many features, at most, will be included in the heatmaps rendered.

 ## Methods to generate or modify test data